lamarkdown/lamarkdown/docs/tour.md

 The [la.captions][captions] extension lets you specify captions for any block element, which will then be wrapped in an HTML `<figure>` element, if appropriate.

-Simply write the caption in a paragraph (or blockquote containing several paragraphs) _above_ the element-to-be-captioned, and attach the `:caption` directive.
+Simply write the caption in a paragraph (or blockquote containing several paragraphs) _above_ the element-to-be-captioned, and attach the `-caption` directive.

 /// markdown-demo